100 Notable alumni of

 -

-Joel Clifford Dreessen is a former American football tight end.
+Joel Clifford Dreessen is an American former professional football player who was a tight end in the National Football League (NFL).
 He was selected by the New York Jets in the sixth round of the 2005 NFL draft.
-He played college football at Colorado State.
+He played college football for the Colorado State Rams.
 Dreessen also played for the Houston Texans and Denver Broncos.

 -